SayHomeBuy.com

 Closing costs are incurred costs associated with the closing and transferring home ownership from the seller to the buyer.

 These costs include lender fees, prepaid fees, title search, recording fees, surveyor's fees, attorney fees, and other closing-related fees.
-You will find a more detailed discussion under home closing notes.
+You will find a more detailed discussion.

 Closing costs can average about 2-5% of the total sales cost.
 That does not include points.